Azure/maximo/README.md

 Please follow [this guide](docs/azure/README.md) to configure Azure.

-## Step 2: Deploy OpenShift
+## Step 2: Deploy and preparing OpenShift

 Please follow [this guide](docs/openshift/ocp/README.md) to configure OpenShift Container Platform on Azure.
 Guidance for ARO will follow later.

 ### Azure Files CSI drivers

 If you are planning on using the Azure Files CSI driver instead of the Azure Disk CSI drivers, you will need to install the driver.
 It is not provided by OpenShift right out of the box.
 Please follow [these instructions](docs/azure/using-azure-files.md) to set up Azure Files with OpenShift.
+The Azurefiles storageclass is used throughout this guide.

 ### Enabling OIDC authentication against Azure AD